-From the first audio device – Consolette pre-amp, Marantz produced Model 1 preamplifier, then Model 2 mono power amplifier, Model 3, and Model 7 preamplifier.
+From the first audio device – the Consolette pre-amp, Marantz produced the Model 1 preamplifier, then the Model 2 mono power amplifier, Model 3, and Model 7 preamplifier.
 The company focused on improving the models.

 Model 8B came with an added 5Wpc power increase from a circuit base, and Model 9 became the very first Marantz preamplifier with a front panel and 70W output.
 At Model 10, Marantz added an FM radio and Philips bought the company in the 70s.

 However, in 2000, Marantz Japan Inc. united all the subsidiaries.
 In 2013, Marantz produced the SR Series Home Theater Receiver with improved sound quality, Hyper Dynamic Amplifier Module, and AirPlay connectivity.